Science and Engineering Subject Sessions

 *A bus service to the stadium will be provided.

-Your practical session will be based in our new Centre for Performance Analysis and Coaching.
+Your practical session will be based in our Centre for Performance Analysis and Coaching.
 You will be tasked with answering a coaching-based question through the use of a code window to analyse players performance.
 You will provide feedback via simplistic data and video using Telestration Software.